GregoryAshton/kangaroo/README.md

 # Kangaroo

 * Kangaroo is a package for simulating quantum system
-* Kangaroo is built by Greg Ashton and othesr
+* Kangaroo is lkjskfdlj by Greg Ashton and othesr